 5. Check your credit report

-Regularly reviewing your credit report is essential for maintaining a healthy credit score and identifying any potential errors or fraudulent activity.
-Obtain a free copy of your credit report from each of the three major credit bureaus (Equifax, Experian, and TransUnion) and review it carefully.
+Regularly reviewing your credit report is essential for maintaining a healthy credit score and identifying potential errors or fraudulent activity.
+Obtain a free copy of your report from each of the three major credit bureaus (Equifax, Experian and TransUnion) and review them carefully.

 Credit report review tips: